node-dot-cpp/memory-safe-cpp/library/doc/dezombiefy-iterators.md

 Both _regular_ iterators and __safe__ iterators are contained, they will not reference memory outside the __heap buffer__, but they can dereference an _empty slot_, either that never was filled before or that did have an element that was already removed.

-1. An slot that did hold and element and was removed and now empty is a classic __zombie__, contains an object whose destructor has already been run.
-All `safememory` pointers and containers have destructors that put themselves in an safe zombie state (mostly pointers to `nullptr`).
+1. An slot that did hold and element and was removed and now empty is a __zombie__ instance.
+All `safememory` pointers and containers have safe zombie state.

-2. An slot that never was filled before has _zeroed_ memory, and all `safememory` pointers and containers never constructed but whose memory has been _zeroed_, are also in a safe zero state.
+2. An slot that never was filled before has _zeroed_ memory, so they are zeroed instances.
+And all `safememory` pointers and containers have safe zeroed state.

 Dezombiefy
 ----------
 To dezombiefy iterators (that is to never dereference an _empty slot_) we must check the actual number of elements in the __heap buffer__ at the moment of dereferencing.
 And since that information is only know by the container instance, iterator must hold a reference to the container to ask for it.
 The problem is now iterator has two references, one to the heap buffer and other to the container instance, and lifetime of them is not necesarily the same.